Orientation Frequently Asked Questions

 Where do I pick up my books?

-There are no textbook pickups at the Bookstore.
+There are no textbook pickups at the Campus Store.
 All textbooks are delivered to student mailboxes at the Campus Mail Center during business hours.
-The Westmont Post Office offers extended hours as well as Saturday hours the first few weeks of class for your convenience.
-Please refer to the Campus Mail Center's website for extended hours.
+Please refer to the Campus Mail Center's website for hours.

 What to bring to Westmont

 - Optional: Bicycle with Kryptonite or similar lock, Sports Equipment (Frisbee, tennis racket, racquetball rackets, spike ball set, etc.), Radio/Stereo System, Small Refrigerator (up to five cubic feet, and there is $30 fee for use), Florescent torchiere floor lamp, Coffee Pot or Electric Kettle, TV/DVD/Game System, Sleeping Bags or Hiking Gear, Beach Chair, Acoustic Guitar/Hand Drums/Keyboard, Small Portable Evaporative Cooler (Non-Window Venting)

 What NOT to bring: Hot plate, Microwave (provided in Residence Hall Kitchens), Toaster/toaster oven, Halogen torchiere floor lamp, Regular extension cords, Candles/oil lamps, Incense, Drum Set, Chairs, Desks, or Beds (rooms are furnished, and there is often no space to store excess furnishings), Air conditioner, Duct tape to use for Decorations (will cause damage to walls)